-The “Program Name” column designates the name of the program, as it corresponds to the activities outlined in the Action Plan.
+The Program Name column designates the name of the program, as it corresponds to the activities outlined in the Action Plan.
 The Activity Name column designates any sub-category of activity within the program.
 The Implementation Column identifies whether the program and activity will be directly implemented by FloridaCommerce or a subrecipient.

 Each program will have its own implementing guidelines.
 For example, this document is entitled the “Small Family Rental Housing Program Guidelines” and contains the policy guidelines for implementation of all activities pertaining to single-family one- to four-unit rental properties.